SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 	Glowmap alpha > 0, FXmap alpha > 0, FXmap red channel == 1, at all times
 ```

+TLDR: If FX map alpha is 0, the mesh will always be invisible regardless of other values.
+If glowmap1 alpha is 0, you will either see the original diffuse or it will be invisible depending on `cutout1`.
+If both fxmap and glowmap have alpha > 0, then it will either display glowmap1 or be invisible depending on the value of `cutout` and the FX map red channel.

 Note that the one situation that is difficult to handle is when you want the original diffuse to be visible on a part of the texture which also supports glow, where the original diffuse color is different than the glow color (such as having a blue part glow red, or having a gray part light up).
-See Intermediate example #2 for a situation where this occurs and some solutions
+See Intermediate example #2 for a situation where this occurs and some solutions (usually the simplest solution is to just draw the mesh twice and overlap it while using cutouts- once for the default color, and once for the glow)

 #### Glowmap1 set, Glowmap2 set:

 When active, Glowmap2 takes priority over Glowmap1.
-Otherwise, the behaviour of Glowmap2 is very similar to Glowmap1 with 1 noticeable difference: when Glowmap2 is inactive, depending on the value of `cutout2`, it will defer what to display to Glowmap1 instead of simply turning invisible or displaying the diffuse (think of it as being layered Glowmap2 > Glowmap1 > Diffuse; even if Glowmap2 isn't active, we don't know what the final output will be until we check Glowmap1)
+Otherwise, the behaviour of Glowmap2 is very similar to Glowmap1 with a few key differences.
+The most important one is that instead of directly cutting out the mesh or displaying the diffuse, it will defer the decision to glowmap1 *most of the time (they are layered Glowmap2 > Glowmap1 > Diffuse; even if Glowmap2 isn't active, we don't know what the final output will be until we check Glowmap1).

+The second point is that values of the FX map with alpha > 0 and green channel == 0 (such as black) behave slightly differently.
+For Glowmap1, it will display the Glowmap value as long as cutout is 0 but for Glowmap2, it will still defer to Glowmap1 instead of using 2.
+This is for technical reasons, to prevent issues where Glowmap2 is not set; as a result, if you want constant non-glowing parts, it's better to put them on Diffuse or Glowmap1 instead of Glowmap2.

 ```
 FXmap alpha == 0: